Oiher/longitudinal-GWAS-pipeline/docs/config.md

 Nextflow pipelines look for a configuration file `nextflow.config` at runtime to determine resource allocation and define any environment variables required for any process.
 The longitudinal GWAS pipeline provides a default configuration file for users to manage resource allocation and define environment variables specifying the paths of the outputs and cache directory.
-In addition, this long-gwas default config file supports the use of cloud-based executors such as the Google Cloud batch (gcb) profile.
+Users can use the [`-C <config-file>` option](https://www.nextflow.io/docs/latest/cli.html#:~:text=Available%20options%3A-,%2DC,-Use%20the%20specified) to use a custom configuration file and override the default longGWAS configuration.
+In addition, the default longGWAS config file supports the use of cloud-based executors such as the Google Cloud batch (gcb) profile.
 To read more about Nextflow profiles please refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles).
-Users can use the -C <config-file> option to use a custom configuration file and override the default long-gwas configuration.

-By default, each task is launched using the `gwas-pipeline` docker image and assigned 2 CPUs.
+By default, each task is launched using the `standard` profile.
 The process labels `small`, `medium`, and `large_mem` are used to manage resource allocation between 3 types of tasks within the pipeline. `small` tasks run in parallel, each with access to 2 CPUs and 6GB of working memory.
-This label is typically assigned to the model fitting jobs. `medium` tasks have access to 4 CPUs with 12GB of working memory each.
+This label is typically assigned to the model fitting jobs. `medium` and `large_mem` tasks have access to 4 CPUs with 12GB of working memory each.
 These tasks benefit from access to multiple cores and are typically run consecutively to take advantage of the full capacity of the compute resources.
+When running on cloud-based profiles, such as `adwb` or `biowulf`, the `medium` and `large_mem` tasks will have access to more CPUs and RAM to take full advantage of the increased resources.

-Below is the default `nextflow.config` file used by the longitudinal GWAS pipeline
+Below is the default `nextflow.config` file used by the longitudinal GWAS pipeline, which includes the default longGWAS parameters (which can be customised using [Command line parameters](parameters.md)) and profile specifications:

 ```ini
 params {